fdietz/vue_components_book_manuscript/14-data-loader-components.md

 The `request` component uses the `url` prop to decide which URL we want to request.

-The `slot-scope` passes not only the result back as `data` but also gives us a `loading` prop which we use to show a loading indicator while the request is in the loading state.
+The scoped slot passes not only the result back as `data` but also gives us a `loading` prop which we use to show a loading indicator while the request is in the loading state.
 Only after the loading is done we show the response data.

 ```js
 Vue.component("Request", {